-Options is a research study at the University of Wisconsin School of Medicine and Public Health.
+Options was a research study at the University of Wisconsin School of Medicine and Public Health.

-If you’d like to quit smoking, chewing or vaping, please try the Wisconsin Tobacco Quit Line.
+If you’d like to quit smoking, chewing or vaping, please try the Wisconsin Tobacco Quit Line or check out our other research studies.

-The Options Study is conducted by UW-CTRI in the Madison and Milwaukee areas.
-Participants temporarily switch from just smoking to alternative products.
-These products include Juul e-cigarettes or cigarettes with very low nicotine content.
-Participants will get paid up to $380.
+The Options Study was conducted by UW-CTRI in the Madison and Milwaukee areas.
+Participants temporarily switched from just smoking to alternative products.
+These products included Juul e-cigarettes or cigarettes with very low nicotine content.
+Participants were paid up to $380.

 The study was featured in the Wisconsin State Journal.

-All study participants were smokers who didn’t want to quit, but were willing to switch from their cigarettes to something new for a week.
+All study participants were people who didn’t want to quit smoking, but were willing to switch from their cigarettes to something new for a week.
 The four weeks of the study had different goals:

 - Week 1: Try out the study product they were randomly assigned to use: Juul e-cigarettes, VLN cigarettes or no alternative product.
 They could smoke their own cigarettes as usual.